 Bibliography Entry:

-Include only the first listed author with "et al." in all notes, and all authors up to 10 names in the bibliography entry.
+Include only the first listed author with "et al." in all notes.
+In the bibliography, list up to six names followed by "et al.," of there are more than six authors.

 Full Note: